jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > That's obviously the big recurring theme in this game: that despite your own short lifespan, you live on in the memories and ideals of others.
-Off-seeing is virtually a literal interpretation of that concept, in which the spirit of the deceased actually comes from the off-seer.
+Off-seeing is pretty much a literal interpretation of that concept, in which the manifested spirit of the deceased actually originates from the off-seer.

 > Noah will later, in the City, do this same thing to entirely inanimate objects.